-- Maintain the existing top 6 inches of surface soil, pavement and concrete slabs, pavement and concrete slab sub-base materials, structures, topsoil/loam, landscaping or the like (hereinafter the "Protective Cover").
-In the event the Protective Cover is degraded or removed, it must be done in accordance with paragraphs (ii), (iii), (iv) and (v) of this section and a Protective Cover shall be reinstalled to cover the underlying subsurface soils to prevent contact. - (ii) Implement a health and safety plan pursuant to 310 CMR 40.0018 developed by a Certified Industrial Hygienist or similar knowledgeable and trained professional and Licensed Site Professional, in conjunction with the airborne asbestos and dust management and monitoring plan described in paragraph (iii) of this Section, in the event of excavation associated with construction or other Intrusive Activity, as defined in paragraph (ii) of the Permitted Activities and Uses, which are likely to involve more than incidental exposure to, or casual direct contact with the subsurface soils, or potential for direct contact with groundwater.
+- (i) Maintain the existing top 6 inches of surface soil, pavement and concrete slabs, pavement and concrete slab sub-base materials, structures, topsoil/loam, landscaping or the like (hereinafter the "Protective Cover").
+In the event the Protective Cover is degraded or removed, a Protective shall be reinstalled to cover the underlying subsurface soils to prevent contact. - (ii) Implement a health and safety plan pursuant to 310 CMR 40.0018 developed by a Certified Industrial Hygienist or similar knowledgeable and trained professional, in conjunction with the airborne asbestos and dust management and monitoring plan described in paragraph (iii) of this Section, in the event of excavation associated with construction or other Intrusive Activities, as defined in paragraph (ii) of the Permitted Activities and Uses, which are likely to involve more than incidental exposure to, or casual direct contact with the subsurface soils, or potential for direct contact with groundwater.
 The purpose of the plan is to protect health and safety of on-site workers, visitors to the property, and the general public.
-Excavated materials and dewatering effluent shall be managed in accordance with the soil and wastewater management procedures pursuant to 310 CMR 40.0030. - (iii) In the event Intrusive Activity is undertaken, implement an airborne asbestos, dust, and odor management and monitoring plan.
-The plan shall be developed by a Certified Industrial Hygienist or similar knowledgeable and trained professional and Licensed Site Professional, and comply with applicable DEP Best Management Practices and applicable federal, state and local laws, ordinances and regulations including without limitation the Asbestos Protection Ordinance of the City of Cambridge, Massachusetts as and to the extent that such laws, ordinances and regulations are in effect at the time Intrusive Activities are undertaken.
-The plan shall require that any Intrusive Activity into the soil at the Property be done in a manner that prevents the liberation of asbestos fibers and/or dust into the ambient air in excess of applicable OSHA, EPA, DEP, or other applicable exposure standards and prevents any potential odors from creating a nuisance condition, per applicable local and state standards as these conditions may be defined by applicable Massachusetts, and City of Cambridge, Massachusetts laws, ordinances or regulations.
+Excavated materials and dewatering effluent shall be managed in accordance with the soil and wastewater management procedures pursuant to 310 CMR 40.0030.

+- In the event Intrusive Activity is undertaken, implement an airborne asbestos, dust, and odor (iii) management and monitoring plan.
+The plan shall be developed by a Certified Industrial Hygienist or similarly knowledgeable and trained professional.
+The plan shall require that any Intrusive Activity into the soil at the Property be done in a manner that prevents the liberation of asbestos fibers and/or dust into the ambient air in excess of applicable standards and prevents any potential odors from creating a nuisance condition, per applicable local and state standards.
 It is envisioned that the plan would require utilization of proactive wetting of the exposed soil and handling techniques which would minimize the potential for dust generation.
-It is also envisioned that the plan would require the use of excavation techniques and/or odor suppressants intended to mitigate potential odors.
-The plan would also include a procedure(s) to monitor the level of dust, asbestos fibers, and odors in the air during Intrusive

-Activities to confirm compliance with the management plan.
-The management plan would also contain a provision requiring that the Intrusive Activity would be stopped and the area secured if the monitoring plan indicates the level of asbestos fibers, dust, or odors in the air are in excess of applicable limits.

-- (iv) In the event additional occupied structures are constructed at the site, a Licensed Site Professional shall evaluate the potential risks associated with the migration of volatile compounds from the subsurface into indoor inhalation of these compounds inside such structures.
+It is also envisions that the plan would require the use of excavation techniques and/or or odor suppressants intended to mitigate potential odors.
+The plan would also include a procedure(s) to monitor the level of dust, asbestos fibers, and odors in the air during Intrusive Activities to confirm compliance with the management plan.
+The management plan would also contain a provision requiring that the Intrusive Activity would be stopped and the area secured if the monitoring plan indicates the level of asbestos fibers, dust, or odors in the air are in excess of applicable limits. - (iv) In the event additional occupied structures are constructed at the site, an LSP shall evaluate the potential risks associated with the migration of volatile compounds from the subsurface into indoor inhalation of these compounds.
 If a condition of "No Significant Risk" cannot be demonstrated, measures, such as excavation of contaminated soils or the inclusion of engineered controls (i.e., impermeable vapor barrier and/or sub-slab venting) or similar measures shall be implemented to provide a condition of "No Significant Risk". - (v) If an Intrusive Activity is undertaken for construction of new subsurface utilities, clean fill materials must be used to backfill around the utilities to cover the underlying subsurface soils, so as to prevent future contact with contaminated soil during utility work.